matkoniecz/StreetComplete_usage_changeset_analysis/README.md

 ### Unpack

-The file should be unarchived to allow processing, with something like `bzip2 -dk changesets-latest.osm.bz2`.
+The file should be unarchived to allow processing, with something like `bzip2 -dk changesets-latest.osm.bz2`

+`bzip2 -dk changesets-*.osm.bz2` is useful when you have single file with a specific date in filename

 Unpacking requires 34 GB, as of early 2020.